Table of Contents

 Fish Chef

-The fish chef takes charge of expertly selecting, preparing, and cooking sustainable seafood in a kitchen.
+The Fish Chef is another types of chef that takes charge of expertly selecting, preparing, and cooking sustainable seafood in a kitchen.
 Right from halibut to sushi, fish cutlets, and fish and chips, the fish chef has to ensure that each dish prepared in the kitchen has delicious flavor and complimentary sides.

 These chefs may also initiate partnerships with local suppliers intending to source the best-caught fish for the restaurant.
 Besides, they also report to the executive chef while collaborating with a variety of cooks in the kitchen.
 Most fish chefs must have a culinary degree and restaurant experience.